Emergency-Response-Demo/workshop-hackathon/solutions/quarkus/README.md

 Incident Service
 =========

-This is the quarkus version for the incident service.
+This is the Quarkus version for the incident service.
 It uses openapi and rest and Kafka extensions

 To test out: